Polybutylene Leak #3 by ilovebutter is licensed under CC BY 2.0

-As the real estate market gets tighter and more expensive, more and more new homeowners are forced into buying older homes.
-While they may have their charms, houses and apartments past a certain age have their share of hidden costs — and even dangers.
+As the real estate market gets tighter and more expensive, more and more new, homeowners are forced into buying older homes.
+While they may have their charms, houses, and apartments past a certain age, they have their share of hidden costs and dangers.

-Most aspiring home owners know about the possibility of finding asbestos in older buildings.
-A severe health risk and known carcinogen, asbestos can be hard to spot, and difficult (and expensive) to safely remove.
-But there’s another, less well-known building material that can be just as dangerous: Poly B plumbing.
+Most aspiring homeowners know about the possibility of finding asbestos in older buildings.
+A severe health risk and known carcinogen, asbestos can be hard to spot and difficult (and expensive) to remove safely.
+But there’s another, a less well-known building material that can be just as dangerous: Poly B plumbing.

-We’ve encountered poly B pipes quite a few times here at the Home Insurance People.
-Finding them on your property isn’t ideal, but don’t let it keep you up at night — there are ways to protect yourself and your home, both in the short and long term.
+We’ve encountered poly B pipes at the Home Insurance People several times.
+Finding them on your property isn’t ideal, but don’t let it keep you up at night — there are ways to protect yourself and your home in the short and long term.

-Read on to learn a little more about what poly B plumbing is, why it’s a problem, how it might affect your home insurance, and what you can do about it.
+Read on to learn a little more about poly B plumbing, why it’s a problem, how it might affect your home insurance, and what you can do about it.

 What is Poly B Plumbing?

-“Poly B”, also known as PB-1, is short for polybutylene, a form of polymer pipes that were used in new homes constructed from about the 1970s up until the early 1990s.
-They were cheap, they were flexible, and they were easy to install – much easier than copper.
+“Poly B,” also known as PB-1, is short for polybutylene, a form of polymer pipes used in new homes constructed from about the 1970s until the early 1990s.
+They were cheap, they were flexible, and they were easy to install – much more straightforward than copper.

-Fast forward to 2021, and homes that were built with poly B plumbing are having problems.
-Poly B pipes are less durable than copper, and they tend to deteriorate on the inside while looking normal on the outside – until they start to leak.
-Leaks which are often further hidden behind drywall.
+Fast forward to 2021, and homes built with poly B plumbing are having problems.
+Poly B pipes are less durable than copper and tend to deteriorate on the inside while looking normal on the outside – until they start to leak.
+Leaks are often further hidden behind drywall.

 When these leaks go unnoticed, the resulting water damage often weakens structures and can prompt the growth of mildew and the spread of toxic black mold, which can cause serious health problems for you and your family.

-Unfortunately, poly B plumbing is no friend to your home insurance, either.
-Its presence in your home can often raise your expected insurance premiums – which is all the more reason to speak with an experienced agent right away, to learn about your options and how you may be able to negotiate with your insurance company.
+Unfortunately, poly B plumbing is no friend to your home insurance.
+Its presence in your home can often raise your expected insurance premiums – which is all the more reason to speak with an experienced agent right away to learn about your options and how you may be able to negotiate with your insurance company.

 How to Tell If You Have Poly B Pipes